 The aim of the STIP is to attract, retain and motivate the best professionals in the marketplace.
 All permanent employees hired at least three months prior to the end of each STIP reference year are eligible for a bonus for that year.
-For year 2012 and as a result of adopting a new fiscal year for Fiera Capital moving from October 1 to September 30 to January 1 to December 31, the STIP reference year ran for a period of 15 months starting on October 1, 2011 and ending on December 31, 2012.
-Starting in 2013, the STIP reference year will begin on January 1 and end on December 31 and will now be aligned with the actual "investment performance" component of the STIP.

-A target bonus and a maximum bonus are set as a percentage of the base salary of each participant at the beginning of the reference year.
+In 2013, the STIP reference year began on January 1 and ended on December 31.
+A target bonus and a maximum bonus are set as a percentage of the base salary of each participant and revised if required at the beginning of the reference year or when a significant change in responsibilities occurs.
 A bonus payment at the target level will be paid to a participant for the successful completion of such participant's objectives under the STIP.